This page lists shout-Outs seen in Theatre.

 - During the "Guardian Angel in the City" act, Waz envisions himself swinging from a chandelier.
 Ironically, Cirque du Soleil's subsequent ice arena show, Crystal, used a cover of "Chandelier" during a similar aerial number, albeit with a swing instead of a lamp.

-- The Woman in White's hairstyle and costume are reminiscent of Daenerys Targaryen from Game of Thrones.
+- The white-dressed woman's hairstyle and costume are reminiscent of Daenerys Targaryen from Game of Thrones.

 - The second verse of "To the Stars" paraphrases the beginning of "Defying Gravity" from Wicked: "Something has changed within me.
 Nothing will ever be the same.
 I'm done playing with logic.
 Of someone else's game."